 In order to conduct a clinical investigation involving human subjects for the purpose of demonstrating the safety and effectiveness of a device, a company must, among other things, apply for and obtain Institutional Review Board ("IRB") approval of the proposed investigation.
 In addition, if the clinical study involves a "significant risk" (as defined by the FDA) to human health, the sponsor of the investigation must also submit and obtain FDA approval of an investigational device exemption ("IDE") application.
 We may not be able to obtain FDA and/or IRB approval to undertake clinical trials in the U.S. for any new devices we intend to market in the United States in the future.
-If we obtain such approvals, we may not be able to comply with the

-IDE and other regulations governing clinical investigations or the data from any such trials may not support clearance or approval of the investigational device.
+If we obtain such approvals, we may not be able to comply with the IDE and other regulations governing clinical investigations or the data from any such trials may not support clearance or approval of the investigational device.
 Failure to obtain such approvals or to comply with such regulations could have a material adverse effect on our business, financial condition and results of operations.
 For additional information concerning regulatory approvals of our products, see "Item 1: Business -- Government Regulation," included in the Annual Report on Form 10-K of Intuitive Surgical, Inc., filed with the Securities and Exchange Commission or SEC.

 In March 2001, we received a warning letter from the FDA concerning our marketing of the da Vinci Surgical System for cardiac and radical prostatectomy procedures on our company web site.
-The warning letter indicated, among other things, that we have no specific clearance for these procedures in the United States, and therefore should not be promoting them.
-We have already taken specific steps that we believe fully rectify the concerns expressed by the FDA.
-In addition, prior to receiving the aforementioned warning letter, the FDA informed us in February 2001 of its concern that radical prostatectomy was not within the scope of procedures encompassed in the FDA's clearance of the da Vinci Surgical System for laparoscopic surgical procedures which we received in July 2000.
-This was an advisory, or guidance, letter.
-Although we disagree with the agency's interpretation regarding the scope of the cleared intended use, we have ceased marketing the product for this indication and have submitted a 510(k) application to the FDA seeking clearance for a radical prostatectomy indication for the da Vinci Surgical System.
-We have received a 510(k) document control number from the FDA and expect a response to this filing by approximately the end of the second quarter.
+The warning letter indicated, among other things, that we have no specific clearance for these procedures in the United States, and therefore should not be promoting them in the United States.
+We have successfully conducted corrective actions, including modification of the company web site, and the warning letter was closed out by the FDA in their July 2001 letter to us.
+In addition, we submitted a 510(k) in March 2001 and were subsequently given a clearance by the FDA in May 2001 to promote use of the da Vinci Surgical System for radical prostatectomy procedures.